lionsharecapital/lionshare-desktop/README.md

 **When will Lionshare support < your favorite coin >?**

-Right now we're supporting coins with the most marget cap listed on GDAX and Poloniex.
+Right now we're supporting coins with the most market cap listed on GDAX and Poloniex.
 If we're not yet supporting your favorite coin, please create an issue to [lionshare-api](https://github.com/lionsharecapital/lionshare-api/issues) repository or upvote an existing one :+1:

 **Does my portfolio leave my computer?**